swthemathwiz/hp-z4-front-fan-mount/README.md

 ## Source

-The fan mount is built using OpenSCAD. *hp-z4-front-fan-mount.scad* is the main file for the adapter. *hp-z4-front-fan-hardware.scad* builds the hardware package.
+The fan mount is built using OpenSCAD. *hp-z4-front-fan-mount.scad* is the main file for the model. *hp-z4-front-fan-hardware.scad* builds the hardware package.

 ### Libraries